 As previously disclosed, the U.S. District Court for the District of Kansas issued a grand jury subpoena in 2011 to Plastic Fabricating Company, Inc. ("PlasticFab"), an indirect wholly owned subsidiary of the Company now known as Kaman Composites - Wichita, Inc., regarding a government investigation of record keeping associated with the manufacture of certain composite parts at PlasticFab's facility located in Wichita, Kansas.
 The subpoena required information related to the period January 1, 2006, through June 30, 2008.
-During the fiscal quarter ended March 29, 2013, the U.S. Attorney's Office for the District of Kansas notified PlasticFab that it may seek to commence a criminal proceeding against PlasticFab but it expressed a willingness to explore a precharge disposition of the matter.
-PlasticFab believes it has cooperated fully with the investigation and intends to continue to cooperate as it engages in further discussions with the U.S. Attorney's Office about this matter.
-Under present U.S. Government procurement laws and regulations, if indicted or adjudged to be in violation of procurement or other Federal laws, a contractor, such as PlasticFab, could be subject to fines, penalties, repayments, or compensatory or treble damages, or suspension or debarment on U.S. Government contract awards if warranted.
-Thus, as with any government contractor, an adverse outcome in a proceeding such as this could have a material adverse effect on our business, financial condition, results of operations or cash flows.
-Management continues to cooperate with the government's investigation; however, we are unable to predict the outcome of any proceeding that may be brought against PlasticFab, its officers, employees, or affiliates.
-At December 31, 2013, the amount accrued for this matter is not material.
+On October 21, 2014, the U.S. Attorney's Office for the District of Kansas and PlasticFab entered into a civil settlement agreement pursuant to which PlasticFab, without admitting any wrongdoing, agreed to pay \$0.5 million, all of which was previously accrued.
+The U.S. Attorney's Office for the District of Kansas has also informed PlasticFab that it is closing its files and will conduct no further investigation relating to this matter.